fredcicles/MonkeyLeague/README.md

 # Monkey League Monkey NFT Analyzer

+This project is a web application written in JavaScript / React.

+Currently, the application downloads all for sale Monkey League listings from Magic Eden and then loads the details for each monkey.
+Monkeys details will be displayed in a table as their data is loaded from Magic Eden.

+Magic Eden's api is throttled making it impossible to load all 1200 monkeys details up front.
+Due to this limitation, it takes over 10 minutes to load all ~1200 monkeys details.

+Besides displaying monkey details, there are additional calcualted values to help determine a monkey's value.

 ## Traits & Attributes

 Each Monkey NFT is born with its own unique genetic composition, based on a total of 32 traits and attributes — eleven Appearance, an Alpha Score, four game Skills, starting and Max Potential game Skill levels, and twelve game Perks, or action boosters.